GooeyTuxedo/CD-example-app/README-3.md

 Here's a summary of the progress I made towards this challenge:

 Keep in mind, I'm starting from basically no starting devops knowledge. only a basic background knowlege of Docker.
-So in order to even start towards the goal, i needed to ramp up on some incredibly complex technologies.
+So in order to even start towards the goal, I needed to ramp up on some incredibly complex technologies.
 I started with a deep dive on kubernetes from the ground up bare metal fundamentals to managed cluster solutions from cloud providers.
 Then I learned to define infrastructure as code using terraform and DigitalOcean cli tools.

 Instead of coming up with a bespoke dummy app to test around, I used someone elses project as the webapp in the cluster intending to replace it later (Serge - a llama.cpp chatbot ui).
 The current version of the repo is using handwritten manifests but I also wrote and uploaded a Helm chart for Serge to use here (just didnt get around to updating these).

-The tf files as they are define a managed kubernetes cluster on digitalocean with:
+The [tf files](./kubernetes) as they are define a managed kubernetes cluster on digitalocean with:
 - basic firewall rules
 - cert manager for automated TLS certificate management
 - haproxy ingress controller for managing app ingresses